The 15th Durham Blackboard Users’ Conference will take place on Tuesday the 6th and Wednesday the 7th of January 2015.

 Taking the conference theme to heart, we’re changing the format of the conference slightly this year based on our own experiences when presenting the findings of the Student-Led project together with students.
 We will be adding a strand for papers co-authored with students and we hope that students will be involved in the presentation too.
 We plan to offer funded places for a limited number of presenters who are current students at your institution – more details will be available shortly, but we hope this encourages you to get planning now!

 A second change is partnering with students as consumers of and commentators upon the conference activities.
-We are delighted that journalism students from Sunderland University have agreed to attend and blog about the conference – thanks to Neil MacFarlane for making this happen.
+We are in the process of inviting some Journalism students to attend the conference from a local University in order to blog about the sessions during the conference – let’s hope we can find some willing volunteers!

 We are very excited about these changes and hope that number fifteen will be even more inclusive, energetic, insightful and engaging than those before.
 To make that happen we’ll need your support – as presenters, reviewers and delegates.